-Note: This is the problem statement framework is to help you build startup pitch decks; it may or may not be sufficient for product development.
+Note: This problem statement framework is intended to assist you in developing startup pitch decks; it may or may not be sufficient for product development.

 Last week, I had a discussion with my co-founders on defining a problem statement for our startup, Centroly.

 We were stuck on how to define a concrete problem statement, some of us suggested a few frameworks.

 We couldn’t align on any of them, especially me.

 Most frameworks out there are crafted by either consulting companies or people who haven’t started their own companies.